aogdrummond/deep_learning_module/README.md

 We may wish to visualize the sound field reconstruction on simulated data generated on MATLAB or FEMDER.

-To predict it: `python main.py --mode prediction --config <path_to_config_file>`.
+To predict it: `python main.py --mode predict --config <path_to_config_file>`.
 Note: --config should contain the path to a configuration file *in a session folder*.

 A new directory named `prediction` is created inside the session folder.
 It contains images of the ground truth sound field, the irregular sound field gathered, the mask, and the predicted sound field for each analyzed frequency.
 It is used the most recent checkpoint present in the session folder.